Timeline

 SUMMARY

-Below is a brief outline of the main events in the history of our advocacy and the scooter rental industry in San Diego.
+Below is an outline of the main events in the history of our advocacy and the scooter rental industry in San Diego.
+Blue text indicates some of the actions taken by Safe Walkways.

 2015